FIFA 06: Retro and extras

-The GameCube version doesn't have the tutorial videos, video previews, or season highlights.
+The GameCube version does not have the tutorial videos, video previews, or season highlights.

 Challenges and unlockables

 FIFA 06 has introduced challenges for the player to achieve in order to win points and unlock prizes.
 The challenges are divided up into 10 regions of ten to twelve challenges based on the countries they can be achieved in.
 There are more than 100 different challenges for the player to achieve on all four difficulty levels, although a fifth difficulty can be achieved, which is legendary.

 With the points earned in the challenges, prizes can be unlocked.
 Such unlockables in the game include classic player biographies, new camera angles, alternate club kits, stadiums, and videos.

 Classic XI & World League XI

 The game also features a Classic XI team, assembled by EA Sports, consisting of great football legends, and a World XI team, consisting of current superstars, chosen by FIFPro.
 Both teams have the Cardiff Millennium Stadium as their primary ground.
 These clubs must be unlocked in the "Fan Shop" with "FIFA Points".